 As individuals our life experiences shape us into who we are; often we are left feeling unsure, confused, depressed, anxious, with low self esteem and negative beliefs about ourselves and the world around us.
-Talking to someone in confidence; having someone listen without judgement can be so empowering and helpful for you to move forward with a more positive approach to life and those around you
+Talking to someone in confidence; having someone listen without judgement can be so empowering and beneficial, enabling you to move forward with a more positive approach to life and those around you.

 My approach is person-centred, meaning that you are the focus of the session and my work involves trying to help you to explore and understand what you are feeling and why you are feeling the way that you do.
 However depending on my clients' individual needs and personal circumstances I may adapt my techniques in a more integrative way using a more directive approach, CBT, mindfulness and grounding techniques depending on what feels right.
 I offer a friendly non-judgemental approach to counselling with total honesty and openness.
 I am a naturally strong and resilient individual who is not easily shocked, and I believe that my clients feel safe and accepted and this allows them to open up, maybe for the first time, about distressing issues which sometimes may feel embarrassing or shameful.
 I feel it is often easier to talk to someone impartial and in confidence rather than family and friends.

-I spent over a year counselling at Mosaic II in Bradford working with survivors and familieseffected by childhood sexual abuse where I worked with some extremely traumatised, vulnerable and complex clients.
-I have also worked with teenagers in both educational and residential settings, presenting with many different mental health problems, phobias, disorders and other difficulties for many years which I found challenging but extremely rewarding.
+I spent over a year counselling at Mosaic II in Bradford working with survivors and families effected by childhood sexual abuse where I worked with some extremely traumatised, vulnerable and complex clients.
+I have also worked with teenagers in both educational and residential settings, presenting with behavioural, social and emotional issues, Autism and Aspbergers, phobias, eating disorders, self harm and many other difficulties which I found challenging but extremely rewarding.

 I also work for the Women Centre in Bradford with victims/survivors of domestic abuse and sexual violence.
-I find the work extremely challenging but so rewarding and humbling at the same time.
 If I can change just one person's life through my work then I hope that I have made a tiny difference.